-Transportation: Scheduled transatlantic flights and airport transfers in London if Cosmos issues the air tickets.
-Private first-class air-conditioned motorcoach
+Transportation: Scheduled transatlantic flights and airport transfers in Munich if Cosmos issues the air tickets.
+Touring by private first-class air-conditioned motorcoach

 With Cosmos, there’s no better way to get to know your destination than through the eyes of your Tour Director.
 Averaging over a decade... we’d like you to meet a Tour Director, who is representative of the type of expert that will be with you on your vacation.

 Many people have ancestors from Central Europe.
 Maybe you do, as well!
 Come discover this unique part of the world.
 I love showing travelers the spirit of these countries-through history, culture, and lifestyle.
 Born in Hungary, I know this region well, and am sure you'll enjoy each moment.
 You'll return home with the greatest memories and a little piece of my heart!

 UNESCO World Heritage Sites

 The following UNESCO World Heritage Sites can be seen or visited on the Prague, Vienna & Budapest: